jek-bao-choo/splunk-otel-example/infrastructure/ubuntu-22-mysql/README.md

 Both are legitimate MySQL ports, but they serve different purposes.
 If you're dealing with a typical MySQL setup or application, use port `3306`.

-Next edit the agent_config.yaml file and add the following:
+Next with the above info, edit the agent_config.yaml file, and add the following:

 ```yaml
 receivers: